The Man of Property

 Part 2 of the Forsyte Chronicles series

-In Chancery is the second novel in John Galsworthy's epic Forsyte Saga, a brilliant social satire about an upper-class family.
-After suffering the death of her lover and abuse from her husband Soames, Irene Forsyte has finally left her marriage for good.
-Though disgraced by her affair, she forms a bond with young Joylon, another Forsyte who had been disinherited after divorcing his wife to marry a penniless governess, now dead.
-Drawn together in sympathy, they soon fall in love, much to the horror of Soames Forsyte.
+After suffering the death of her lover and abuse from her husband, Soames, Irene Forsyte finally leaves her marriage for good.
+Though socially disgraced by her affair, she forms a bond with Old Jolyon, a father of the Forsyte clan who had grown distant from the family after reconciling with one of his outcast sons.
+The young Jolyon had been disinherited after divorcing his wife to marry a penniless foreign governess.

 To Let